FatCache/INFO6205-527-Genetic_Algorithm/README.md

-#Applying Genetic Algorithm to the Traveling Salesman Problem
+## Applying Genetic Algorithm to the Traveling Salesman Problem

-The Travelling Salesman Problem (often called TSP) is a classic algorithmic problem in the field of computer science and operations research[1].
+The Travelling Salesman Problem (often called [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem)) is a classic algorithmic problem in the field of computer science and operations research.
 It is focused on optimization.
-In this context better solution often means a solution that is cheaper.
-TSP is a mathematical problem.
-It is most easily expressed as a graph describing the locations of a set of nodes.
-Our goal in this problem is to find the shortest path to visit all cities(points) exactly once.
+There are numerous methodology developed over the decades to find the ideal solution in the shortest span of time & space.
+One of the techniques is to apply [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) to the problem.

+In this academic project, an algorithm is developed (written in Java), to carry out an experimental approach to find an *ideal* solution to a problem where our solution space spans across up to **2.432902e+18 (20!) possible elements**.

+*Developed By:*

+ - Abdusamed Ahmed
+ - Yanfei Peng